 The Entrepreneurship Dissertation provides an opportunity for students to assimilate what they have learned during the MSc in Entrepreneurship course and apply it to a business opportunity that is of interest to them.
 The resulting output is intended to be a comprehensive document to prove that students can apply learning, contrast theory with practice, analyse problems and propose solid well-considered business recommendations.

 The Entrepreneurship Dissertation Module is unique in its focus on a business idea or market opportunity, and as such celebrates the practical application of taught theories and frameworks as well as thoughtfully-designed research and analysis.
 Students are expected to dive into their chosen topic area, explore it rigorously and demonstrate entrepreneurial spirit along the journey.
-The Entrepreneurship Dissertation is not a Business Plan.

 Skills gained through the successful execution of the dissertation include: